HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 Coordinating work on this long awaited feature and ensuring good interoperability was another goal in Interop 2022.
 We marked <a hreflang="en" href="https://wpt.fyi/results/css/css-grid/subgrid?label=master&label=experimental&product=chrome&product=firefox&product=safari&aligned&view=interop&q=label%3Ainterop-2022-subgrid">51 Tests in Web Platform Tests</a>.

-As of the time of this writing, there has been very good progress (Safari is now the most complete), and there are at least 2 implementations (Safari and Firefox) in stable shipping browsers.
-We hope to see rapid improvement in Chrome before the end of the year.

 {{ figure_markup(
   image="subgrid-wpt-dashboard.png",
-  caption="Subgrid WPT dashboard.",
+  caption='Subgrid WPT dashboard.<br>(Source: <a hreflang="en" href="https://wpt.fyi/interop-2022?feature=interop-2022-subgrid&stable">Web Platform Tests</a>)',
   description="A chart showing the scores of subgrid in stable releases over the past year.
 Chrome started at has reached about 20%, Safari went from around 10% to around 98% and Firefox from about 81% to about 83%.", width=719, height=683
   )
 }}

-While this isn't fully available in all stable browsers yet the dataset did include some small amount of use already.
+As of the time of this writing, there has been very good progress (Safari is now the most complete), and there are at least 2 implementations (Safari and Firefox) in stable shipping browsers.
+We hope to see rapid improvement in Chrome before the end of the year.

 {{ figure_markup(
-  caption="Percentage of mobile pages containing a use of `subgrid` in their stylesheet..", content="0.002%", classes="big-number", sheets_gid="519660506",
+  caption="Percentage of mobile pages containing a use of `subgrid` in their stylesheet.", content="0.002%", classes="big-number", sheets_gid="519660506",